Switch language

 Asked if he wishes to speak, the defendant responds that he did not intend to steal.
 Without directly replying, the judge says that stealing with a knife always makes the sentence harsher.
 The defendant contests that a knife was involved in the alleged theft, explaining that on the day in question it was attached to a loop inside of his closed backpack and was never taken out.

 Seemingly losing patience, the judge says, “You know what, you have past offenses, including prison sentences.
 These kinds of goods often get stolen to be sold.
 I do not believe you.
 You have to acknowledge openly that this was a theft.”
 She goes on to ask the defendant whether he is currently using drugs.
-He explains that he has been in drug substitution treatment for the last months, before which he used significant quantities of drugs daily.
+He explains that he has been in opioid agonist treatment for the last months, before which he used significant quantities of drugs daily, including at the time of the offense.
 The judge encourages him to continue treatment, now in a calmer tone.

 At this point, the judge turns to address the prosecutor, saying that she is unsure whether the theft with a weapon charge is substantiated.
 The court calls the police officer who arrested the defendant as a witness on this point, though a different officer searched the defendant.
 He testifies that theoretically the defendant could have gotten the knife from the bag.
 The judge inspects the knife and invites the witness to do the same, and points out that such a tool would take some time to deploy if it’s in a backpack.
 The witness agrees.

 Unmoved by the judges’ hesitation on the weapons enhancement, the prosecution argues that the knife could have been accessed by the defendant, and so the charge sticks.
 As a result, the prosecutor suggests a fine of nearly €2,000.
-The judge appears to be reacting negatively to these arguments as the prosecutor goes on to say that though the defendant did act under the influence of drug dependency and confessed, these mitigating factors were outweighed by his prior convictions.
+The judge appears to be reacting negatively to these arguments as the prosecutor goes on to say that though the defendant did act, according to the prosecutor, under the influence of drug dependence (Suchtdruck) and confessed, these mitigating factors were outweighed by his prior convictions.

 Cases from our archive